2007 Budweiser Shootout

-The 2007 Budweiser Shootout, was a NASCAR Nextel Cup Series race held on February 10, 2007, at Daytona International Speedway in Daytona Beach, Florida.
-Contested over 70 laps on the 2.5-mile (4.0 km) asphalt superspeedway, it was the 2007 NASCAR Nextel Cup Series season exhibition race.
-Tony Stewart of Joe Gibbs Racing won the race.
+The 2007 Budweiser Shootout was a NASCAR Nextel Cup Series stock car race that was held on February 10, 2007 at Daytona International Speedway in Daytona Beach, Florida.
+It was the first non-championship race of the 2007 NASCAR Nextel Cup Series season and the 29th running of the event.
+Tony Stewart of Joe Gibbs Racing won the 70-lap race; Robert Yates Racing driver David Gilliland finished second and Kurt Busch came in third for Penske Racing.